calimero-archive/docs/docs/tutorial/voting-tutoral.md

 - **NEXT_PUBLIC_CALIMERO_TOKEN**: auth token created (use the token previously created from the console).

-- Run the following command to start your http://localhost:3000
+- Run the following command to start your localhost

 ```bash
 $ yarn && yarn dev